robjg/oddjob/docs/reference/org/oddjob/events/Trigger.md

 </table>

 The source of events.
-If this is not set the first child component is assumed to be the Event Source.
+If this is not set the first child component is assumed to be the Event Source, unless [org.oddjob.events.EventJobBase](http://rgordon.co.uk/oddjob/1.6.0/api/org/oddjob/events/EventJobBase.html) is set.

 #### jobs <a name="propertyjobs"></a>